 The Select Layout command of the Algorithms menu displays the Select Block Layout Algorithm dialog window, which lets you specify settings for the algorithm that will create a block layout for the current project.
 These algorithms are called layout algorithms.
-You must first specify two algorithm settings: building orientation and exchange improvements.
+You must first specify three algorithm settings: building orientation, exchange improvements, and space allocation method.
 The Select Block Layout Algorithm dialog window is shown Figure 2.21.
-Select the Up orientation and Steepest Descent with Two Exchanges improvement procedure.
-The Layered space allocation procedure is the only one available at this time.
+Select the Up orientation and Steepest Descent with Two Exchanges improvement procedure and select the Layered space allocation method.
 Because of its extensive computations this command might take a long time to complete.
 When you press OK the block layout algorithm will be executed with the current settings.
 If you press Cancel then no algorithm will be executed.